Singer Jorja Smith Stuns On Instagram In A White And Pink Bikini

 “We wanted to invite the world in, to experience a different side of Jorja.
 Free and full of light, and some ‘Hot Girl Summer’ energy.’
 While writing in my AC-filled apartment in Brooklyn, I thought about how there’s nothing quite like summers in the city.
 You’re caught between concrete high rises, sweating from heat delirium, with our makeshift fire hydrant beaches.
 Yet despite it all, there’s a contagious air that floods the city, and your imagination becomes infinite.”

-Smith also shared another photo from the video set on Tuesday.
-In the photo, she is wearing a multi-colored tube top as she posed on a bright red motorcycle.
-She is also wearing pink baggy pants as she looks at the camera on the evening of the shoot.
-Her hair is styled in a high ponytail and she accessorized her look with large, black sunglasses, gold earrings and gold bracelets.
-At the time of writing, the photo received more than 200,000 likes and more than 80 comments under the post.
+Smith shared another photo from the video set on Tuesday.
+In the snap, she wore a multi-colored tube top as she posed on a bright-red motorcycle.
+She also wore pink, baggy pants as she looked at the camera on the evening of the shoot.
+Her hair was styled in a high ponytail, and she accessorized her look with large, black sunglasses, gold earrings and gold bracelets.
+At the time of writing, the photo has received more than 200,000 likes and more than 80 comments.

-Fans of Jorja Smith can follow the singer on Instagram for more updates.
+Fans of Jorja Smith can follow the stylish singer on Instagram, where she keeps her followers regularly updated.